AdobeDocs/experience-platform.en/help/query-service/clients/tableau.md

 1. Install Tableau, if it is not already installed.

-You can get a 14-day trial of "Tableau Desktop" [here](https://www.tableau.com/products/desktop/download).
+>[!NOTE] You can get a 14-day trial of "Tableau Desktop" [here](https://www.tableau.com/products/desktop/download).
+>

-The version `2018.1.2 (20181.18.0615.1128 64 bit)` has been successful in connecting to Query Service.
+> The version `2018.1.2 (20181.18.0615.1128 64 bit)` has been successful in connecting to Query Service.

 2. Run Tableau, and on the opening screen click to open a Postgres connection.